Easy Tips for Planning a Healthy Diet and Sticking to itIn This Article

-Calcium is one of the key nutrients that your body needs in order to stay strong and healthy.
-Your body uses it to build healthy bones and teeth, keep them strong as you age, send messages through the nervous system, and regulate the heart’s rhythm.
+Your body uses calcium to build healthy bones and teeth, keep them strong as you age, send messages through the nervous system, and regulate the heart’s rhythm.
 If you don’t get enough calcium in your diet, your body will take calcium from your bones to ensure normal cell function, which can lead to osteoporosis.

 Recommended calcium levels are 1000 mg per day, 1200 mg if you are over 50 years old.
-Try to get as much of your daily calcium needs from food as possible and use only low-dose calcium supplements to make up any shortfall.
-Eat plenty of calcium-rich foods, limit foods that deplete your body’s calcium stores (caffeine, alcohol, sugary drinks), do weight-bearing exercise, and get a daily dose of magnesium and vitamins D and K—nutrients that help calcium do its job.
+Try to get as much from food as possible and use only low-dose calcium supplements to make up any shortfall.
+Limit foods that deplete your body’s calcium stores (caffeine, alcohol, sugary drinks), do weight-bearing exercise, and get a daily dose of magnesium and vitamins D and K—nutrients that help calcium do its job.

 Good sources of calcium include:

 - Vegetables and greens: Many vegetables, especially leafy green ones, are rich sources of calcium.
-Try turnip greens, mustard greens, collard greens, kale, romaine lettuce, celery, broccoli, fennel, cabbage, summer squash, green beans, Brussels sprouts, asparagus, and crimini mushrooms.
+Try collard greens, kale, romaine lettuce, celery, broccoli, fennel, cabbage, summer squash, green beans, Brussels sprouts, asparagus, and crimini mushrooms.

-- Beans: For another rich source of calcium, try black beans, pinto beans, kidney beans, white beans, black-eyed peas, or baked beans.
+- Beans: such as black beans, pinto beans, kidney beans, white beans, black-eyed peas, or baked beans.

 Healthy eating tip 8: Put protein in perspective

 Protein gives us the energy to get up and go—and keep going.
-Protein in food is broken down into the 20 amino acids that are the body’s basic building blocks for growth and energy, and essential for maintaining cells, tissues, and organs.
-While too much protein can be harmful to people with kidney disease, the latest research suggests that most of us need more high-quality protein than the current dietary recommendations.
-It also suggests that we need more protein as we age to maintain physical function.
+While too much protein can be harmful to people with kidney disease, the latest research suggests that most of us need more high-quality protein from sources other than red meat and dairy, especially as we age.